MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 ## Sample models from the gallery

-We will use a fictitious scenario of Contoso Hotel for the models in this article.
+We'll use a fictitious scenario of Contoso Hotel for the models in this article.
 Contoso Hotel gathers the following data:

 - CRM data consisting of hotel stay activity.
 The data set includes information about the dates of stay for each registered customer.
-It also contains information about the booking, room types, details of spend, etc. The data spans four years, from January 2014 to January 2018.
+It also contains information about the booking, room types, details of spend, and so on.
+The data spans four years, from January 2014 to January 2018.
 - Customer profiles of hotel guests.
 These profiles contain information for each customer.
-It includes name, birth date, postal address, gender, phone number, etc.
+It includes data like name, birth date, postal address, gender, phone number.
 - Usage of services offered by the hotel.
-For example, the use of spa, laundry services, WiFi, courier, etc. This information is logged for each registered customer.
-Typical use of services is linked with the stay, but it is not required; in some cases, the services can be used by customers without staying in the hotel.
+For example, the use of spa, laundry services, WiFi, or courier.
+This information is logged for each registered customer.
+Typically use of services is linked with the stay.
+In some cases, the services can be used by customers without staying in the hotel.

 ### Churn Analysis

-Churn analysis can be performed in different business areas.
+Churn analysis applies to different business areas.
 In this example, we’re going to look at service churn, specifically in the context of hotel services as described above.
 It provides a working example of an end–to–end model pipeline that can be used as a starting point for any other type of churn model.

 #### Definition of Churn

-The definition of churn can differ significantly based on the scenario.
-In this this example, a guest who hasn’t visited the hotel in the past year, should be labeled as churned.
+The definition of churn can differ based on the scenario.
+In this example, a guest who hasn’t visited the hotel in the past year, should be labeled as churned.

 The experiment template can be imported from the gallery.
 First, ensure that you import the data for **Hotel Stay Activity**, **Customer data**, and **Service Usage Data** from Azure Blob storage.